Matthew Brennan (cyclist): Career

 In 2023, Brennan rode for British-based Fensham Howes-MAS Design team.
 He won the Guido Reybrouck Classic, a two-day race in Belgium, in 2023.

 In August 2023, competing at the Junior Track Cycling World Championships in Cali, Colombia, he became the junior world champion in the Madison, alongside Ben Wiggins, and the Individual Pursuit, in which he set a Junior World Record time.
 He was also a silver medalist in the Scratch Race.

 In September 2023, he became the British national champion in the Derny with ex professional cyclist and Commonwealth Champion Paul Curran.

+Team Visma

 He signed for the Jumbo–Visma Development Team prior to the 2024 season.
-He made his debut at the Down Under Classic and finished in third place.
+He made his debut at the 2025 Down Under Classic and finished in third place.
 He made his stage race debut at the 2025 Tour Down Under finishing runner-up on the opening stage.
 He won his first World Tour level stage on stage one of the 2025 Volta a Catalunya, followed by another victory on stage five.
 On 30 April 2025, he claimed his fourth win of the season with a sprint victory on the opening stage of the 2025 Tour de Romandie in Fribourg, also claiming the leaders yellow jersey from his compatriot Samuel Watson.
 At the 2025 Tour of Norway, he took two stages en route to winning the overall, points, and young rider classifications.

+On 1 March 2026, he won the Kuurne–Brussels–Kuurne one day race in Belgium, the first Briton to win the race since Mark Cavendish in 2015.
+Competing at the 2026 Vuelta a España on his grand tour stage race debut, Brennan won the second, fifth, eleventh, sixteenth and seventeenth stages, becoming the youngest-ever rider to reach five Grand Tour stage victories.